Insight

 Stage #7: Ongoing work

-Developing an app is a long-term project.
+Developing an app is a long-term, evolving product investment - not a one-off project.
 Post-launch, the focus shifts to ongoing maintenance, improvement, and evolution of the app so that it can adapt as user needs inevitably change over time.

 Routine maintenance is often the most important aspect of ongoing work.
 Even the best apps need regular upkeep to ensure they perform at their best.
 Sometimes, this will mean fixing bugs in the code that runs the app.